OCA/stock-logistics-barcode/barcodes_generator_abstract/README.rst

 This module expends Odoo functionality, allowing user to generate barcode depending on a given barcode rule for any Model.

-For exemple, a typical pattern for products is  "20.....{NNNDD}" that means
+For example, a typical pattern for products is  "20.....{NNNDD}" that means
 that:
 * the EAN13 code will begin by '20'
 * followed by 5 digits (named Barcode Base in this module)